EducloudAI/AI-Integration-Framework/docs/universal-questions/README.md

 # 🔹 Universal Questions That Activate Competencies
 **The core innovation that transforms people from executors into AI era directors**

-Universal questions are the most distinctive and powerful element of the AI Integration Framework.
+Universal Questions are the most distinctive and powerful element of the AI Integration Framework.
 They provide a thinking structure that works across every layer, every role and every maturity level.

-Instead of relying on knowledge, roles or procedures, universal questions activate the competencies that modern organizations need in the age of AI.
+Instead of relying on knowledge, roles or procedures, the Universal Questions activate the competencies that modern organizations need in the age of AI.

-They are the didactic heart of the framework.
+Each activity within the framework uses the 25 Universal Questions as a cross‑functional thinking structure and produces a distinct component.
+This ensures that every component is built through the same lens of clarity, quality, governance, context and value.

 ---
 # 📚 The Five Categories of Universal Questions